xcsf-dev/xcsf/README.md

 ## Features

 Implements both [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) via the updating of match set errors directly and [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) via the updating of action set predictions with an environment reward.
+All mutation rates self-adapted.
 See `default.ini` for a list of options.

 ### Python Library